yochaigal/cairn/resources/frequently-asked-questions.md

  _The party moves carefully down the shelf, digging their fingers into the cliff-face for safety.
 To ward off the growing shadows, **Esme** lights her torch.
 A half-hour into their descent they arrive at a small waterfall blocking their way forward.
 The water flows down the slippery rock surface and into a small basin below before tumbling into the dark abyss._

- _The Warden explains that the rock wall is slick with moss, and that they will likely slip if they try to step through. **Boris** argues that they should press on, despite the dangers.
-The Warden says that **Borrid** must make a **DEX save** to see if he can cross over the slick surface without slipping. **Boris** rolls a 14, a fail.
+ _The Warden explains that the rock wall is slick with moss, and that they will likely slip if they try to step through. **Barry** argues that they should press on, despite the dangers.
+The Warden says that **Borrid** must make a **DEX save** to see if he can cross over the slick surface without slipping. **Barry** rolls a 14, a fail.
 He slips and tumbles down the waterfall into the water-filled basin below._

- _**Boris** groans and prepares for some bad news.
+ _**Barry** groans and prepares for some bad news.
 The Warden declares that **Borrid** loses 1d4 STR damage, and that one item from his pack is also knocked loose.
-Rolling a Fate dice (with a lucky 5), the Warden says **Boris** can choose what his PC drops._
+Rolling a Fate dice (with a lucky 5), the Warden says **Barry** can choose what his PC drops._
 </details>

 ### Which **Ability** should non-combat damage impact?